anu-raj-16/Car-Rental-/README.md

 - BR2XF6 was rented out from the car rental system
 - Wed Nov 27 19:00:00 PST 2024
 - BR2XF6 was returned to the car rental system

+## Phase 4: Task 3

+- If I had more time for Phase 3, I would have made a super class for allCarsPanel, allAvailableCarsPanel and allRentedCarsPanel as they have very similar implementation and behaviour and this duplication of code can be avoided.